 City Land and services:

-- U-M paid Ann Arbor just under $12 million for water and sewer service in 2018.
+- U-M paid Ann Arbor just over $14 million for water and sewer service in 2022.

 - The University has its own Police Department and the City of Ann Arbor receives about $1 million a year from the State of Michigan to assist in providing fire protection services.
 Additionally, Fire Station #5 serving northeast Ann Arbor is located on campus and provided by the University rent and maintenance free.